COLLEGE of ENGINEERING

 No!
 We are now looking for upper-level business and human-development focused majors to play a key role in next year’s team.

-More information will be provided in Spring 2026.
+More information will be released in Spring 2027.

 What will I do as a traveling NDSEED team member?